 My personal experience, thoughts and review of my lone Startup Weekend

-I actually participated in this Startup Weekend event a very long time ago and did it in Auckland, New Zealand.
+Back in 2017 I participated in a Startup Weekend event in Auckland, New Zealand.
 It was something that I had wanted to do since I was really getting into business and entrepreneurship.

-I had read the Lean Startup book (which many of the concepts influence this event) and Running Lean.
-I felt that I was ready for a challenge and that this was the next step for me.
+I had read the books, The Lean Startup (which many of the concepts are incorporated into this event) and Running Lean.
+I had also read other business books too, but one can only do so much studying, learning and acquiring knowledge before you want to act.
+Armed with this new knowledge, I felt ready to tackle this challenge and that it was the right next step for me.

-So from what I remember about it, I will take you through what the event looked and feeled like for me!
+I’m writing this from the position of what I remember about the weekend.
+I will take you through what the whole event looked and felt like for me!

 The first day